gopherpit/gopherpit/README.md

 }
 ```

-Storage directory is used by GopherPit to store permanent or temporary data, and it should be outside of the GopherPit installation directory.
+Storage directory is used by GopherPit to store permanent or temporary data and it should be outside of the GopherPit installation directory.

 ## Serving on ports 80 and 443 on a custom domain